“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 They could attempt to contact and ally with Erich Fueller, to parlay support for time or legitimacy.
 However, Erich was in the best position of anyone, with the strongest and most loyal military forces and civilian subjects.
 He was pragmatic, inheriting none of his father’s eccentricity.
 He was born under the uncertainty of his father’s coup.
 He was always ready to fight for the throne.

-Allying with any one Grand Duchy was impossible ideologically.
+Allying with any one Grand Duchy would be difficult ideologically.
 All of the Imperial boyars shared a great hatred of the Union, and the Union was held together in part by its fear and hatred of the Empire.
 For the Union to “upset the game,” it would need to build and deploy power entirely differently than the Empire.
-It could not count on traditional measures against them.
+It could not count solely on traditional measures against them.

 “Ultimately, your idea is to gather a dissident army in one place and spark a rebellion.
 So what movements can you contact, and in which territories?”
 Jayasankar asked Nagavanshi.

-“We have a list.”
+“We have a few in mind.”
 Nagavanshi said.
 “And as circumstances permit we want the Brigand to meet all of them.
 However, our major ally in the region will be the National Front of Buren.”

 “Not Bosporus?”
 Jayasankar asked.